Without milkweed, there would be no monarch butterflies. That’s not an exaggeration. It’s the whole story.

 There are 100+ species of milkweed native to North America, offering different types for every region.
-Native milkweeds like sun or part sun, and different species offer flowers from pink to orange and a variety of heights.
-Scroll on to meet 5+ native species of milkweed for North American gardens.
+Native milkweeds like sun or part sun, and different species offer flowers from pink to orange and various heights.
+Here is everything you need to find the right one for your yard.

 Monarch *caterpillars* ONLY eat milkweed